hergaiety/blog/source/_posts/a_modern_terminal_workflow_1.md

 ---
 title: A Modern Terminal Workflow — Part 1 / 5
-subtitle: Conquer the CLI using the latest tools made by developers for developers.
+description: Conquer the CLI using the latest tools made by developers for developers.
 date: 2017/01/19
 tags:
   - Dotfiles